mosharky/GroundedOrigins/.github/wiki/beach_crab.md

 # **Krusty**
 _"You are a bit shorter and much wider than a human.
 Your arms are 35% shorter than a human."_

-- Scale "height" changed to 0.8 (1.6 blocks height)
+- Scale "height" changed to 0.8 (1.44 blocks high)
 - Scale "model width" changed to 1.1 (2.2 blocks wide)
 - Scale "reach" changed to 0.65